EfthymiaKakoulidou/project-management-tool/TESTING.md

     - I encountered an error trying to to have 2 queries in one function separately and that did not work properly.

-    - To fix this, I I restrustured the code to make one query for all.
+    - To fix this, I restrustured the code to make one query for all.

 - Django `TemplateDoesNotExist`